937-382-8020

 Who Needs Full Mouth Reconstruction?

 Other patients suffer from genetic disorders such as Ectodermal Dysplasia, Amelogenesis, or Dentinogenesis Imperfecta.
 These conditions can make you feel your smile is unattractive because of US cultural norms, and they require extensive cosmetic dentistry to attain a natural and healthy smile.
+You’re probably familiar with celebrities who have these conditions too.
 For instance, the actor Gaten Matarazzo who plays Dustin Henderson in the hit series Stranger Things suffers from Cleidocranial Dysplasia, a genetic disorder that affects the growth of all bones, especially his teeth and collarbones.
 CCD is very rare — affecting only one in every million people.
 His condition was not cured by dental implants, as his teeth will eventually come in as he gets older — they are only delayed.
 In the meantime, he underwent cosmetic dentistry to have fake teeth put in until his real ones develop.
+Most patients with these conditions will be well-acquainted with the dental surgeon down the road, especially if they’re children just beginning to grapple with their condition.
+Some kids might receive specialized dentures until their adult teeth start to come in, at which point a more permanent choice like visiting a maxillofacial surgeon who provides full mouth reconstruction might come into play.

 Cosmetic Dentistry Treatment Options for Full Mouth Reconstruction